AlexAegis/dotfiles/modules/base/readme.md

 # base

-This module is an implicit dependency and installs every required packages for other modules
+This module is an implicit dependency and is installed first every time.